jurrien-fakkeldij/chapter-workshop-beth/README.md

 }
 ```

-and add this form to our TodoList component.
+Now we also have to add this TodoForm component to our TodoList component so it will always show up at the bottom of the list.
 ```html
 <div>
   {todos.map((todo) => (